rakeshrocks/kubernetes-hello/README.md

 # kubernetes-hello
-hello world using service and deployment files
+hello world program using service and deployment files Command used to execute: